Are Proofreading Courses Worth It?

 3. Essential Proofreading: Editorial Skills One (offered by The Publishing Training Centre in the UK)

-The advantage of this program is that you have a dedicated tutor for the duration of your training.
+The advantage of this program is that you have a dedicated tutor throughout your training.

 Furthermore, The Publishing Training Centre is a respected name in the publishing industry.